 Wangst: invoked Celeste and her soap counterpart have a healthy dollop of this.
 Sometimes, Celeste reads lines from the show in a Wangst-y way in Real Life, which annoys Lori.

-Call Back: Like mother, like daughter - Lori complains that her bright yellow hat makes her "look like a Goddamn Tweety Bird!"
+Field's outburst receives a Call Back later in the film when Lori complains that her bright yellow hat makes her "look like a Goddamn Tweety Bird!"
+Like mother, like daughter.

 In the scripted portion, Dr. Randall and Maggie's distressed reactions to the news that Angelique has Brain Fever are clearly doubling as Jeffrey and Celeste's regret that their personal rancor has led to the demise of their daughter's dreams as an actress; Angelique's quiet resignation to her fate doubles as Lori's sad acceptance of being fired.